Dark Web Monitoring for Healthcare: Protect Patient Data

 Check new passwords against breach databases before accepting them.
 If a password already appears in known breaches, reject it immediately.
 Attackers will try it.

-When monitoring detects warning signs, automated response limits damage.
+When monitoring flags something suspicious, you can automate the response.
 Temporarily lock accounts after impossible travel alerts.
 Require step-up authentication for unusual access patterns.
 Automated containment buys time for investigation without waiting for human review.

 Technical controls fail when employees hand over their credentials to phishing attacks.
 Security awareness training helps employees recognize social engineering before they become victims.